RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-edit-delete-a-column-from-a-table/how-to-edit-delete-a-column-from-a-table.md

 ## How to edit parameters of an existing column

 1. Double click on the column name.
-2. As the column gets selected, a right panel will open with heading "Edit &lt;column name&gt;".
+2. As the column gets selected, a right panel will open with heading "Edit <column name>".
 3. You can edit the title or make changes based on the column type.

 :::note[Please note:]